django/deps/draft/email-providers.md

   defines `EMAIL_PROVIDERS`, the deprecated email settings are no longer usable, and trying to mix them is an error.

-* Code can use `django.core.mail.providers.default` (and similar references to the default email provider) regardless of which settings are defined.
+* `providers.default` and similar references to the default email provider work regardless of which settings are defined.
+If `EMAIL_PROVIDERS` is not defined, the default email provider will return the default `mail.get_connection()` initialized from deprecated or default settings.
+  This allows updated code (including Django itself) to switch to `providers` without worrying about which settings are in use.

+* When `EMAIL_PROVIDERS` is defined, `mail.get_connection()` will return the
+  default email provider (with a deprecation warning).
+This allows a project to update its own settings even if some external dependencies are still using `get_connection()`.

+The discussion below details how this is achieved and covers several related deprecations and compatibility concerns.

 ### Deprecated email settings